MissVeronica/um-directory-display-names-shorter/README.md

 None

 ## Installation & Updates
-Download the zip file and install as a WP Plugin, activate the plugin.
+Download the zip file from the green Code button and install as a WP Plugin, activate the plugin.